Home>Health Hub>Mental Health>ADHD, Food, and Finding What Works: Eve’s Story

 28/10/2025

-In the second part of our ADHD and Nutrition focus, we’re hearing from Field Doctor team member, Eve, who shares her story of being diagnosed in her late twenties, how ADHD affects her relationship with food, and how finding our meals has helped her stay on top of eating well.
+In the second part of our ADHD and Nutrition focus, we’re hearing from Field Doctor team member, Eve, who shares her story of being diagnosed in her late twenties, how ADHD affects her relationship with food, and how finding Field Doctor meals has helped her stay on top of eating well.

 ADHD, Food, and Finding What Works: Eve’s Story